OWASP/samm/v2.0/beta/g-strategy-metrics.md

 #### Notes
 The goal here is to promote the metrics as well as the application secureity program.

-#### OWASP References
-* Link 1
-* Link 2

-#### External References
-* Link 1
-* Link 2

 ## Maturity 2
 ### Activity
-Based on the magnitude of assets, threats, and risk tolerance, develop a strategic plan and budget to address business priorities around application security.
+Based on the magnitude of assets, threats, and risk tolerance, develop a security strategic plan and budget to address business priorities around application security.
 Brief stakeholders and obtain buy-in.

 ### Maturity Questions
 #### Q 1